async-aws/aws/docs/integration/laravel.md

 composer require async-aws/illuminate-cache
 ```

-You also need to create a DynamoDb table with `Partition key: key`.
+You also need to create a DynamoDb table with `Partition key: "key"`.
 Using a different
 partition key will not work.

 ### Configure